Paris Neighborhoods, Travel Tips, Attractions & More

 Parisians love to cap the night with drinks so it’s guaranteed that you will never run out of bars to go to after hours in the city.
 Perhaps the best of the best of these include Café Charbon, a household name, Le Connétable, where you can enjoy your ale with good music, Le Tambour, where they serve andouillette all day and all night, Le 138, a shabby-chic decorated bar, and Le Bonnie and Clyde, which is open until 6 am.

 If there’s one thing you absolutely must do while visiting the City of Love, it’s to explore its most romantic spots.
-It doesn’t even matter what your current status is, whether you’re unattached, in a relationship, married, or newly-single, you must stop by one of the city’s most romantic spots and soak up the romance of it all.
+It doesn’t even matter what your current status is, whether you’re unattached, in a relationship, married, newly single or your only attachment is to your tenga geo or a similar gadget, you must stop by one of the city’s most romantic spots and soak up the romance of it all.
+You never know, you might get inspired to do something spicey, romance-wise (like having a threesome with a wm doll!)

 - The art piece aptly named the “I Love You” Wall ( Le Mur des Je T’Aime) in Square des Abbesses is a simply adorable romantic spot that displays “I love you” in 250 different languages.